 1. NAT and firewall rules not correctly added (see How can I forward ports with pfSense?)

-2. Firewall enabled on client machine.
+2. Firewall enabled on client machine

-3. Client machine is not using pfSense as its default gateway.
+3. Client machine is not using pfSense as its default gateway

-4. Client machine not actually listening on the port being forwarded.
+4. Client machine not actually listening on the port being forwarded

 5. ISP or something upstream of pfSense is blocking the port being forwarded

-7. Incorrect or missing Virtual IP configuration for additional public IP addresses.
+7. Incorrect or missing Virtual IP configuration for additional public IP addresses

-10. If this is on a WAN that is not your default gateway, make sure there is a gateway chosen on this WAN interface, or the firewall rules for the port forward would not reply back via the correct gateway.
+10. If this is on a WAN that is not the default gateway, make sure there is a gateway chosen on this WAN interface, or the firewall rules for the port forward would not reply back via the correct gateway.

-11. If this is on a WAN that is not your default gateway, ensure the traffic for the port forward is NOT passed in via Floating Rules or an Interface Group.
+11. If this is on a WAN that is not the default gateway, ensure the traffic for the port forward is NOT passed in via Floating Rules or an Interface Group.
 Only rules present on the WAN's interface tab under Firewall Rules will have the reply-to keyword to ensure the traffic responds properly via the expected gateway.